el33tc0x4r/Iris-Classification-Project/README.md

 # ANALAYZE DATA
-We use Pandas to analyze the data we upload
+We use Pandas to analyze the data we upload.

 >import pandas as pd
 >